mmistakes/made-mistakes-jekyll/mastering-paper/index.md

 ---
 layout: archive
-title: "Mastering Paper by 53"
+title: "Mastering Paper by FiftyThree"
 excerpt: "Tutorials and techniques to help learn Paper."
 modified: 2014-11-12T22:39:54-05:00
 image:
+  feature: mastering-paper-53-feature.jpg
   thumb: paper-53-expanded-guide-thumb.jpg
 tags: [Paper by 53, tutorial, drawing, painting, iPad]
 ---

-In the spirit of openness I've decided to compile everything I've learned using [*Paper by FiftyThree*](http://www.fiftythree.com), into a multi-part series I'm dubbing Mastering Paper.
+In the spirit of openness I've decided to compile everything I've learned using [*Paper by FiftyThree*](http://www.fiftythree.com), into a series of tutorials and guides titled --- Mastering Paper.
 {:.shorten}

 <nav class="toc toc-left">